sprestage/best_quotes/README.md

 ## Branch chapter_6

 Over in Rulers, I implemented requests with rack.
 Now update the show action to show what browser (and other environment details) is being used.
+Responses are implemented too, so we'll render a response.